LizFedak/JS-139/Testing Terminology.md

 We are learning 'unit testing' in LS.

+LS:
+> Regression tests check for bugs that occur in formerly working code after you make changes somewhere in the codebase.
+Using tests to identify these bugs means we don't have to verify that everything works manually after each change.

 **Test Suite** - The entire set of tests that go with your program or application. i.e. if you have a `sieve.js` file and a `sieve.test.js` file with all of your tests, that second file is your test suite.